 How to Get Medicare While Working?

-How to Get Medicare While Working — More Americans than ever are working past age 65, and with that comes one of the most common questions we hear: “Do I need to sign up for Medicare if I’m still covered by my employer?”
-The answer depends on your situation.
-At Diversified Insurance Brokers, our goal is to help you make this transition confidently — ensuring you avoid unnecessary premiums, penalties, and gaps in coverage.
+How to Get Medicare While Working — More Americans than ever are working past age 65, and with that comes one of the most important retirement health questions: “Do I need to sign up for Medicare if I’m still covered by my employer?”
+The answer depends on your specific situation.
+At Diversified Insurance Brokers, we help you coordinate employer coverage and Medicare so you can avoid unnecessary premiums, late penalties, and coverage gaps.

 How Medicare and Employer Coverage Work Together